-Here are some safety tips from Water Heater Repair Orlando to keep in mind with ones water heater to make sure it is running properly and in case of emergencies what to do and not to do.
+Here are some safety tips to keep in mind with ones Orlando water heater to make sure it is running properly and in case of emergencies what to do and not to do.

 When water is heated up, calcium carbonate clears up to the bottom of the tank.
 This sediment minimizes the efficiency of your water heater, along with its storage capacity and ultimately its life expectancy.
 To combat the effects of this natural procedure, drain water from your tank two to four times a year (more typically if you live in a hard-water location).
 To do this, initially turn the water heater off.
 Then just affix a length of garden hose to the drain valve near the bottom of the tank and empty several gallons into a floor drain or bucket.
 Normally the water will look rusty or brown.

 Sometimes sediment sticks inside the valve after you drain it, preventing it from resealing firmly.
 Opening and closing the valve a couple of times will typically flush the sediment out of the valve.
 Lastly, remember to turn the water heater back on as the last action of the process.